http://www.ozvalveamps.org/repairs/trannytest.htm | Created: 27/12/2006 | Last Update:

 These turns are intimately coupled to the transformer magnetic circuit and act just like a proper winding, but with a short circuit across it, hogging all the available power.

-In some cases, lower power output tranformers in particular, diagnosing a shorted turn can be difficult, so Joe “Ampmangler” has supplied a simple trick that should help a lot.
+In some cases, lower power output tranformers in particular, diagnosing a shorted turn can be difficult.
+Joe “Ampmangler” has identified (courtesy R.G.
+Keen of geofex.com) a simple trick that should help a lot.

 This works the same way a car ignition coil works.
 When the button is pressed a DC current starts to flow in the connected winding.
 This current rises according to the Laws of Induction until it gets to a value where it is only limited by the winding resistance.
 Even in a very big transformer this should take less than a second.